Interstellar-Network/Interstellar-Book/src/M3_demo_tutorial.md

 ```
 TROUBLESHOOTING: start the front-end
 [substrate link](https://substrate-developer-hub.github.io/substrate-front-end-template/?rpc=ws%3A%2F%2Flocalhost%3A9944)
- on your Device/Emulator to check it works properly
+ on your Device/Emulator to check it works properly.
+ Otherwise fix network issues.